ESP-NOW

 One transmitter, one receiver – advanced (ESP32)

-The “bare minimum” sketches are not very comfortable yet.
+The “bare minimum” sketches are not very convenient yet.
 There are no error messages if something goes wrong, no send confirmation, and no display of the MAC address of the transmitter.
 Also, we have only sent plain text so far.
 In practice, it is more likely that users will want to transmit data, such as sensor readings.
 We will now eliminate these deficits.

 Transmitter sketch